intel/libvpl/README.md

 | ATSM (Intel® Data Center GPU Flex Series)  |                  |:heavy_check_mark:| DX11                        |
 | Future platforms...                        |                  |:heavy_check_mark:| DX11                        |

-For TGL and DG1, if both oneVPL and Intel(R) Media SDK runtime are installed then the oneVPL Dispatcher will prefer oneVPL runtime unless the application requests D3D9 by setting the oneVPL Dispatcher filter property "mfxImplDescription.AccelerationMode" to MFX_ACCEL_MODE_VIA_D3D9.
+For TGL and DG1, if both oneVPL and Intel® Media SDK runtime are installed then the oneVPL Dispatcher will prefer oneVPL runtime unless the application requests D3D9 by setting the oneVPL Dispatcher filter property "mfxImplDescription.AccelerationMode" to MFX_ACCEL_MODE_VIA_D3D9.

 ## Installation and Usage